biadelmiro/UDACITY_intro_to_javascript_course/what_is_javascript/README.md

 - The Console informs you of any warnings or errors and prints any output with console.log (warnings and errors are very common).
 - The main browsers used today are; Google Chrome, Mozilla Firefox, Opera, Safari, Microsoft Edge and Internet Explorer 8 to 11.
 - You can use the shortcuts; Cmd+Option+I (Mac) or Ctrl+Shift+I (Windows).
-- With Safari you need to first enable them in the Advanced Preferences.
+- With Safari you need to first enable the Developer Tools in the Advanced Preferences.
 - With Windows you can simply press the F12 key on the keyboard.

 ## Console Log